webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 reaching down.
 It is cracked with age.&quot; longdesc=&quot;adam.html&quot;&gt;.&lt;/p&gt;
 </pre>

 The image in this example is an integral part of the content.
 The <code>alt</code> attribute contains a short description of the image for people (or search engines) that might not be able to see the image correctly.
 The <code>longdesc</code> attribute allows you to link to an HTML page containing a full description of the image.
 This is generally only used to describe complex images that are used as central content.
-It also suffer from poor support in browsers.
+Although it suffers from poor browser support.
 Most of the time you will only use the <code>alt</code> attribute.

 When images are used for things other than content, such as navigation, or purely visual decoration you should treat them differently from content images.
 Images used to make buttons or page navigation look more attractive should have an <code>alt</code> attribute that matches the text in the image.
 The <code>alt</code> attribute simply functions as an easy way to allow the computer to read the text contained in the image (and hence read it to the user of a screen reader).